 In all cases the claimant has a right of action for damages.
-Additionally the claimant may, under Cap 149, obtain equitable remedies such as a right of action for a quantum meruit, a right to sue for specific performance or an injunction, a right to request rescission of the contract, or a refusal of further performance of the contract by the aggrieved party.
+Additionally, the claimant may, under Cap 149, obtain equitable remedies such as a quantum meruit, specific performance, an injunction or rescission of the contract.

 6.2 What types of damage are recoverable e.g. damage to the product itself, bodily injury, mental damage, damage to property?